 - High technology effects (such as playing video games or frequently ringing mobile phones)

 - Imagining a threat or remembering a dangerous or traumatic event

 Under most circumstances, once the acute threat has passed, levels of stress hormones return to normal.
-This is called the
+This is called the relaxation response.

 Frequently, modern life exposes people to long-term stressful situations.
 Stress, then, becomes persistent and chronic.
 The urge to act (to fight or flee) must therefore be controlled.

 - Ongoing work pressure

 The best way to envision the effect of acute stress is to imagine yourself in a primitive situation, such as being chased by a bear.